What is lead scoring?

 If you’re doing business online, you likely have thousands of people visiting your site and interacting with your business every day.
 Lead scoring helps you identify the people who have shown the most interest in your product/service.

 Once you have identified these people, you can follow-up with more targeted messages to move them towards becoming your customer.

 What is dynamic segmentation?

-Dynamic segmentation consists of arranging contacts into specific lists to better target them with your marketing emails.
+Dynamic segmentation consists of using marketing automation to arrange contacts into specific lists based on specific characteristics or behaviors to better target them with your marketing emails in real-time.